Gaurav-Gosain/gollama/README.md

 - [Ollama](https://ollama.com/) installed on your system or a gollama API server accessible from your machine.
 (Default: `http://localhost:11434`) Read more about customizing the base URL [here](#options).
-- Atleast one model installed on your Ollama server.
+- At least one model installed on your Ollama server.
 You can install models using the `ollama pull <model-name>` command.
   To find a list of all available models, check the [Ollama Library](https://ollama.com/library/).